schochastics/galaxies/README.md

 This was a project of mine ~2 years ok when I had an ambition to get into generative art.
 I abandoned that idea after this project because it just took too much time (and I lost motivation again...)
 I now decided to release the code behind the project for everyone to play around with.
 You can do whatever you want with it.
-Problem is that I neither doumented the code nor my resources.
+Problem is that I neither documented the code nor my resources.
 So it may take some time and effort to understand what is going on here.

 ![](galaxy_spin.gif)